 What will you bring to a project

 The experiences that I have acquired working on high-end projects within a multi-disciplinary company allow me to bring a strategic contribution to the concept stage of a project, setting it up for success.
-My experience and understandings of other disciplines relating to acoustics such as mechanical, electrical, hydraulics and architectural allows me to provide an integrated approach to acoustic design, ensuring the projects acoustic performance requirements are met without compromising the design intent.

 - Post-Master Deg Sc (Acoustics & Vibration)

 - Member of the Institution of Engineers Australia (IEAust)

 - Member of Australian Acoustical Society – MAAS

 - Member of Association of Professional Engineers, Scientists and Managers, Australia (APESMA)

 - Member of the French Acoustical Society (SFA)

 - Member of the Association of Australian Acoustical consultant (AAAC)

 Vibration free laboratory for Nano science technology.
 The laboratory is vibration isolated to achieve a maximum 10nm displacement at 2.25Hz.